serghiou/best-of-data-science/README.md

-# best-of-r
+# Best of R

-A repository of all resources and packages I like about R
+A repository of all resources and packages I like about R.

+## Text mining

+**[Text mining with R.](https://www.tidytextmining.com/)** A great GitHub book with code for cutting-edge text mining with R.